Social Media Policy

 This policy is for students, faculty and staff who manage or contribute to official EMU social media channels (those channels that have some oversight by university staff) including but not limited to channels for academic departments, clubs and offices at EMU on blogs, wikis, and social networks such as Facebook, Twitter and Instagram.

-This policy DOES NOT pertain to informal student groups (as opposed to EMU-affiliated clubs) or to the personal use of social media by students, staff and faculty members.
+This policy DOES NOT pertain to informal student groups (as opposed to EMU-affiliated clubs) or to the personal use of social media by students.
+EMU employees are strongly encouraged to review the employee code of conduct when using social media platforms to ensure they are not violating the COC and incurring potential disciplinary action.
 Individuals may comment freely on social media, as long as they do not indicate that they are speaking on behalf of EMU.

 Before creating an official social media account at EMU, please contact the Marketing and Communications Director of Digital Content and Strategy.
 S/he will discuss communications strategies specific to your needs, review the name of your social media account to be clear it is in line with current accounts and best placed for search-ability purposes.
 You should create an account only in the name of a recognized EMU entity if you are authorized to represent that entity.